jasonhutchens/slack_notification_generator/README.md

 When your CI system deploys your project, run:

 ```
-$ slack_notification_generator [HEAD]
+$ slack_notification_generator <server> [HEAD]
 ```

 Specify an argument of `HEAD` if you want to generate a notification relative to the latest tag.
 Otherwise it will be assumed that you want to generate a notification relative to the most recent pair of tags (for example, you may have tagged `master` before triggering a deploy to production).

+Specify a `server` URL if you'd like to include a link to the URL as part of the notification title.
+This makes it easier for people reading the notification to immediately click through to see the results of the deployment.

 Assumptions
 -----------